aburch/simutrans/documentation/OTRP_information_en.md

 As the amount of traffic increases, traffic jam at a junction like the image below can be often seen.
 ![fig3](images/fig3.png)

+## etc
+- The income/cost message can be turned off in the display settings  or by assigning a key to simple_tool[38].

 # Compatibility
 ## Compatibility of Add-ons
 You can use all add-ons for simutrans standard on OTRP.
 There is no OTRP-specialized add-ons.